jimacoff/OFN-User-Guide---Master/advanced-features/subscriptions/subscriptions-configuration.md

 **Shipping method**: You need to assign their subscription order to a shipping method.

 **Payment method**: Customers can select from your manual payment methods \(e.g. cash, bank transfer\), or paying with their credit card through your shop's stripe account.
-In the case that you are offering automated direct debiting to credit cards using stripe, you will need your customers to add their credit card information into their OFN account \(see below\).
+In the case that you are offering automated direct debiting to credit cards using stripe, you will need your customers to add their credit card information into their Abukem  account \(see below\).

 **Dates** they want their subscription to span: Remember, for a subscription order to be created for a given order cycle it must have a start date either before or after the order cycle opening date, and the subscription end date must be after the OC close date.